ethyca/fidesops/docs/fidesops/docs/tutorial/execute_privacy_request.md

 ### Call the helper method to run the Privacy Request

-This will create a request to fetch for all user data with category `user.provided.identifiable` associated with email `user@example.com` and save it to our local Storage destination, by specifying the email and the Policy.
+This will create a request to fetch for all user data with category `user` associated with email `user@example.com` and save it to our local Storage destination, by specifying the email and the Policy.

 ```python